Analysis | Biden says the ‘buck stops with me’ — while pinning blame on Trump and many Afghans

 Then he added: “So what’s happened?
 Afghanistan political leaders gave up and fled the country.
 The Afghan military collapsed, sometimes without trying to fight.”

-Biden’s comments about Ghani’s and Abdullah’s failures to heed his advice also invites the question: Why is this coming up now?
+Biden’s comments about Ghani’s and Abdullah’s failures to heed his advice also invite the question: Why is this coming up now?
 These were obviously situations that played out over time.
 If Afghanistan’s leaders were failing to deliver, maybe that should have been emphasized or at least planned for before the situation fell apart so spectacularly?

-Biden also laid blame on the Afghans for another significant problem with the withdrawal: The lack of evacuations for those who assisted the United States — and whose lives are now imperiled with the Taliban taking over.
+Biden also laid blame on the Afghans for another significant problem with the withdrawal: the lack of evacuations for those who assisted the United States — and whose lives are now imperiled by the Taliban takeover.

-“I know there are concerns about why we did not begin evacuating Afghans civilians sooner,” Biden said.
+“I know there are concerns about why we did not begin evacuating Afghan civilians sooner,” Biden said.
 “Part of the answer is some of the Afghans did not want to leave earlier, still hopeful for their country.
-And part of it because the Afghan government and its supporters discouraged us from organizing a mass exodus to avoid triggering, as they said, a crisis of confidence.”
+And part of it is because the Afghan government and its supporters discouraged us from organizing a mass exodus to avoid triggering, as they said, a crisis of confidence.”

 This is a massive issue moving forward that will invite review.
-Biden didn’t explicitly say that these instances account for the majority of those who have not been evacuated, but he sure suggested these were the key issues.
+Biden did not explicitly say that these instances account for the majority of those who have not been evacuated, but he sure suggested these were the key issues.
 And once the fog of war has cleared, we’ll see how Biden’s explanation holds up.

-Biden also took care in his speech to offer the latest in a series of volleys between his team and its predecessors in the Trump administration.
-The two sides until very recently fought for credit over the Afghanistan withdrawal, but they’re now seeking to blame the other for it falling apart.
+Biden also took care in his speech to offer the latest in a string of volleys between his team and its predecessors in the Trump administration.
+The two sides until recently fought for credit over the Afghanistan withdrawal but now are seeking to blame the other for it falling apart.

-Biden contended he had been hamstrung by former president Donald Trump’s agreement with the Taliban to withdraw the United States by May 1.
-Biden pushed that deadline back by a few months, to Sept.
+Biden contended that he had been hamstrung by former president Donald Trump’s agreement with the Taliban to withdraw the United States by May 1.
+Biden pushed back that deadline by a few months, to Sept.
 11, but he said Monday that more of a delay would have required an escalation with an impatient adversary, thanks to its deal with Trump.

-And in this claim, Biden has some support — from none other than Trump.
-In June, when the two sides were still fighting for credit for the Afghanistan withdrawal, Trump said, “I started the process.
+In this claim, Biden has some support — from none other than Trump.
+In June, when the two sides were still fighting for credit for the departure from Afghanistan, Trump said: “I started the process.
 All the troops are coming home.
 They couldn’t stop the process. … They couldn’t stop the process.
 They wanted to, but it was very tough to stop the process.”

-But, again, this is somewhat beside the point.
+But again, this is somewhat beside the point.
 Withdrawal was happening and has been for many months.
 The issue is how it was handled and the assurances and prognostications the Biden administration provided about how it would play out.
 The rapidity of the Taliban takeover was largely cast as unthinkable — in a way that suggests there wasn’t as much care in the withdrawal as there might otherwise have been.

 The story of how all of this played out will be written in the months and years to come.
 Biden clearly wants the headline to be the buck stopping with him, while seeding all kinds of arguments for why it actually doesn’t.